 Customer may order the bandwidth speeds set forth in Exhibit B (Technical Specifications) to this Service Schedule.
 The EVC bandwidth speed cannot exceed the interface speed.

-Rate Elements for NRCs.
+Rate Elements for NRCs

 Additional labor charges (such as out-of-hours charges), in addition to the NRCs described in this Section 8.4, may apply.